robfairh/moltres/tests/mhtgr350/meshes/README.md

 ---------------

 * fuel-assembly.py: Produces geometry of one fuel assembly without the top and bottom reflector.
 It works.
 * fuel-assembly-reflector.py: Produces geometry of one fuel assembly with top and bottom reflector.
-On progress.
+In progress.

 * full-core.py: Produces full geometry. doesn't work. need to clean the code
 * extend-arc2D.py: Produces 2D geometry of 1/12th (30 degress) of the reactor. need to clean the code.
 Then the geometry has to be extruded and add the physical groups by hand to produce the 3D geometry.